• Skip to primary navigation

 Cloud cake batter poured in to round cake pan.

-Bake for 40 to 45 minutes, or until the top springs back and a skewer inserted comes out clean.
+Bake at 325° F for 35 to 45 minutes, or until the top springs back and then a skewer inserted comes out clean.
 A few moist crumbs are fine.

 Baked cloud cake in round cake pan.